Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations

 We showed that the primitive variables formulation performs notably better than the streamfunction-vorticity formulation, despite the fact that the latter automatically enforces incompressibility and eliminates the pressure variable.
 Projecting onto the incompressible subspace or including the divergence-free condition in the objective functional makes little practical difference to the algorithm, suggesting that including incompressibility in the cost function but allowing for compressible intermediate fields during minimization is a viable approach.

 The natural extension to this work, and an important step to understanding turbulence in practical flows, is to consider three-dimensional flow models with boundaries, such as plane Couette flow or plane Poiseuille flow.
 This presents a number of issues not considered here.
 Firstly, with a third dimension at moderately high Reynolds number, the number of grid points required would be several orders of magnitude higher.
-However, all computations in this work were performed on a single CPU with OpenMP paralellisation, and with MPI paralellisation over many CPUs, or indeed GPU parallelisation, it should be possible to apply such methods to much higher dimensional systems, since all operations except the Fourier transforms are local in either spectral or physical space.
+However, all computations in this work were performed on a single CPU with OpenMP parallelisation, and with MPI parallelisation over many CPUs, or indeed GPU parallelisation, it should be possible to apply such methods to much higher dimensional systems, since all operations except the Fourier transforms are local in either spectral or physical space.
 Secondly, the presence of boundaries significantly complicates the derivation of gradients of the objective functionals, and care would need to be taken in particular for boundary conditions of the pressure field, which can be a complicated issue \citep{gresho1987pressure}.
 Thirdly, the streamfunction-vorticity formulation does not have a simple analogue in three dimensional flow, though since it performed poorly here, this is a minor consideration.